Ahmed-Khaled-dev/release-notes-manager/README.md

   ```

 ## Notes
-- The current prototype displays a maximum of 3 release notes for each commit type section to prevent excessive markdown output in large repositories like Synfig's.
+- Currently the script displays a maximum of 3 release notes for each commit type section to prevent excessive markdown output in large repositories like Synfig's.
 Future iterations may include options to customize this limit via an external configuration file or through user input or based on the date of the last commit or git tags, etc.
-- The current prototype demonstrates the display of three common commit types (fix, feat, and refactor). later on these can be modified very easily